datawire/ambassador-docs/docs/edge-stack/1.12/howtos/consul.md

 </Alert>

-## Consul Connector and Encrypted TLS
+## Consul connector and encrypted TLS

 Ambassador Edge Stack can also use certificates stored in Consul to originate encrypted TLS connections from Ambassador Edge Stack to the Consul service mesh.
 This requires the use of the Ambassador Edge Stack Consul connector.
 The following steps assume you've already set up Consul for service discovery, as detailed above.